Alexander Spotswood: Knights of the Golden Horseshoe Expedition

 1716 saw the results of the previous explorations in the western territories.
-On June 12, Spotswood reported to the Governor's Council that some rangers had found a passage through the mountains and offered himself to lead an expedition beyond Piedmont, in regions then unknown.
+On 12 June, Spotswood reported to the Governor's Council that some rangers had found a passage through the mountains and offered himself to lead an expedition beyond Piedmont, in regions then unknown.
 The Council approved the proposal, on the consideration of its commercial and strategic potential.

-Spotswood left Williamsburg with a few men on August 20, 1716, and headed for Germanna, where a meeting point had been fixed.
+Spotswood left Williamsburg with a few men on 20 August 1716, and headed for Germanna, where a meeting point had been fixed.
 Here the expeditionary force was formed, and on 29 August a group of sixty-three men set off for the mountains.
 The group included influential members of the settlers' community, servants, rangers, native guides and a good number of horses and dogs.
 The group went up the Rapidan River, hunting animals and toasting the new king, through a dense bushy area crossed by numerous water streams.
 During the march, some men contracted measles and were left behind in a field hospital readily set up and manned by rangers.
 The rest of the group proceeded under the threats of bears and rattlesnakes, until they reached the source of the Rapidan River on the Blue Ridge Mountains, on 5 September.

 They crossed the mountains passing through a gorge by the name of Swift Run Gap at an altitude of 720 m, bordered by two mountain peaks.
 Spotswood named George the higher of the two in honour of the king, and his companions named the other Alexander in his honour.
 They descended from the ridge towards the Shenandoah Valley: the first Westerners to set eyes and foot on it.
-Crossing woods and meadows populated by elks and buffalos, after about ten kilometres they reached the bottom of the valley and the course of the Shenandoah River, which was renamed Euphrates.
+Crossing woods and meadows populated by elks and bison, after about ten kilometres they reached the bottom of the valley and the course of the Shenandoah River, which was renamed Euphrates.
 Gun shots were fired here in honour of the king and a great toast was held.
 Spotswood engraved the king's name on a rock and in an empty wine bottle introduced a card containing the British claim on the river and its territory.
 The bottle was buried in the riverbank.